I’m currently in Indonesia

 Foond on Dewi Nusantara liveaboard

-Most stable liveaboard in Indonesia
+The most stable liveaboard in Indonesia

-Check the schedule and prices
+Check schedule and Prices

 If you are afraid of getting seasick, check out the Neomi liveaboard.
-It is one of the biggest boats cruising the Indonesia waters with ten cabins.
+It is one of the biggest boats cruising the Indonesian waters with ten cabins.
 It is a new boat and is very sturdy.
 You will barely feel that you are moving.
 The Neomi liveaboard also has great cabins and experienced dive guides.

 Check my review of the boat here.